a3r0id/Tako/README.md

 #### v00.00.8x

 > Added Discord webhook support for stream listener.

-> Added Discord webhook support for stream listener.
-Forward tweets real-time to a Discord channel.
+Forward new tweets real-time to a Discord channel.

 > Resolved all known errors.